 Explanation: A system call to open a file will be issued.
 This can be used to track possible issues with filesystem access.

 User Response: This is an informational message.

-BFX923I Returned from File Open - elapsed time ss.nnnnn.
+BFX923I Returned from File Open

-Explanation: A system call to open a file has returned.
-The elapsed time for the open to complete is given in seconds (ss) and nanoseconds (nnnnnn).
-This can be used to track possible issues with filesystem access.
+Severity: 4 (Informational) Explanation: A system call to open a file has returned.
 User Response: This is an informational message.

 BFX942I Using the record module: nnnnnn.